 Community Support Worker

 The Community Support Volunteer supports the families during the evenings, at the Youth Hostel location whilst the Family Volunteers return to a separate location for the evening.
 The role of the Community Support Worker is difficult to fully explain as it varies depending on what camp you are on and what group of families are present, however, some of the activities a Community Support Worker may find themselves taking part in are: providing activities for the children to do in the evening; helping families integrate into the group; providing a listening ear to the children/adults.

 This role requires individuals, who have experience working within the military community in a supporting role.
 Knowledge/experience in supporting those who are bereaved is desirable but not essential as additional training will be provided.

-As part of the process for becoming a volunteer, you are required to complete the online application form and submit to the Volunteer Co-ordinator, she will then contact you and arrange for you to attend a mandatory but informal interview with the FAB Project Leader and/or FAB Volunteer Co-ordinator.
+As part of the process for becoming a volunteer, you are required to complete the online application form and submit to the Volunteer Co-ordinator, she will then contact you and arrange for you to attend a mandatory but informal interview with the FAB Head of Delivery and/or FAB Volunteer Co-ordinator.
 There will be a number of interview dates and locations available, but these are TBC.

 From interview, volunteers will be selected for training.
 Interviews are not guaranteed for everyone who applies.

 All new volunteers for any FAB Camps must have attended both an interview and the training and be able to attend one of the FAB Camps for that year.
 Dates can be found on our Camps and Events page.
 It should be noted that attendance for both interview and training does not automatically guarantee acceptance as a Volunteer.

-All applicants must be in possession of a valid in date Defence Barring Service (DBS) check to cover the period July – August 2018.
+All applicants must be in possession of a valid in date Disclosure Barring Service (DBS) check to cover the period July – August 2019 and specifically for FAB.
 Further advice can be given at interview.
 FAB will pay the cost of the DBS check if required.